Everyone thought that 2020 brought the end to all hospitality-related businesses.

 One of the first things to know is whether you can do this job or not.

-Learning about its description and related responsibilities is one of the first steps for this goal.
+Learning about its description and related responsibilities is one of the first steps toward this goal.

 There’s close to nobody who doesn’t know these professionals help tourists find specific services.